javad-sheikh/Academic-Homepage/content/publication/design-construction-and-performance-evaluation-of-an-automatic-weighing-lysimeter/index.md

   - Zohre gholami
   - Javad Sheikh
 author_notes:
-  - Associate Professor
-  - Department of Watershed Management
-  - Faculty of Range and Watershed Management
-  - Gorgan University of Agricultural Sciences and Natural Resources
+  - Associate Professor; Department of Watershed Management; Faculty of Range and Watershed Management; Gorgan University of Agricultural Sciences and Natural Resources; Gorgan; Iran
-  - Gorgan
-  - Iran
   - Ph.D.
-Candidate
-  - Department of Watershed Management
-  - Faculty of Range and Watershed Management
-  - Gorgan University of Agricultural Sciences and Natural Resources
+Candidate; Department of Watershed Management; Faculty of Range and Watershed Management; Gorgan University of Agricultural Sciences and Natural Resources; Gorgan; Iran
-  - Gorgan
-  - Iran
   - M.Sc.
-Student
-  - Department of Watershed Management
-  - Faculty of Range and Watershed Management
-  - Gorgan University of Agricultural Sciences and Natural Resources
+Student; Department of Watershed Management; Faculty of Range and Watershed Management; Gorgan University of Agricultural Sciences and Natural Resources; Gorgan; Iran
-  - Gorgan
-  - Iran
   - M.Sc.
-Student
-  - Department of Computer Engineering
-  - AmirKabir University of Technology
+Student; Department of Computer Engineering; AmirKabir University of Technology; Tehran; Iran
-  - Tehran
-  - Iran.
 doi: https://dx.doi.org/10.22059/jwim.2020.294404.738
 publication: Water and Irrigation Management
 abstract: Evapotranspiration is an important component of the hydrologic cycle